jcolag/entropy-arbitrage/2020-03-12-trek-dagger.md

 This is the second time in the episode that the phrase "forty centuries" has been used.
 Presumably, this is important, somehow.

 If we continue from the assumption in [*Miri*]({% post_url 2020-03-05-trek-miri %}) that the year is approximately 2260, then four thousand years ago would be the 1740s BCE.
 Probably the clearest possibility that they would be talking about is Hammurabi, who died around  1750 BCE.
-The Code of Hammurabi, dating to around 1754 BCE, is considered to be one of the first forms of law, though the [Code of Ur-Nammu](https://en.wikipedia.org/wiki/Code_of_Ur-Nammu) predates it by a few centuries.
+The Code of Hammurabi, dating to around 1754 BCE, is considered to be one of the first forms of law, though the {% wiki Code_of_Ur-Nammu|Code of Ur-Nammu|en %} predates it by a few centuries.

 The point, though, is that (give or take fifteen years) Kirk and Spock both seem to be looking to the Code of Hammurabi as the start of human civilization and governance.